chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 In Section I, the first three axioms of the formal system were introduced.
 Now that definitions and notations have been introduced for Sentence and Corpus, the axioms may be expanded to further refine the character of the system being built.
 The Equality, Character and Discovery Axiom are reprinted below, so they may be considered in sequence with the other axioms.

+Note the Discovery Axiom has been revised to employ Character Index notation.

 **Axiom C.0: The Equality Axiom**

     1. ∀ ⲁ ∈ Σ: ⲁ = ⲁ
     2. ∀ ⲁ, ⲃ ∈ Σ: ⲁ = ⲃ ↔ ⲃ = ⲁ
-    3. ∀ ⲁ, ⲃ ∈ Σ: (ⲁ = ⲃ ∧ ⲃ = ⲅ) → (ⲁ = ⲅ)
+    3. ∀ ⲁ, ⲃ ∈ Σ: (ⲁ = ⲃ ∧ ⲃ = ⲅ) → (ⲁ = ⲅ) ∎

 **Axiom C.1: The Character Axiom**

-    ∀ ⲁ ∈ Σ: ⲁ ∈ S
+    ∀ ⲁ ∈ Σ: ⲁ ∈ S ∎

 **Axiom W.1: The Discovery Axiom **

-    ∀ α ∈ L: [ (l(α) ≠ 0) ∧ (∀ i ∈ N:sub:`l(α)`: α[i] ≠ σ) ]
+    ∀ α ∈ L: [ (l(α) ≠ 0) ∧ (∀ i ∈ N:sub:`l(α)`: α[i] ≠ σ) ] ∎

 **Axiom S.1: The Duality Axiom**

-    ( ∀ α ∈ L: ∃ ζ ∈ C:sub:`L``: α ⊂:sub:`s` ζ ) ∧ ( ∀ ζ ∈ C:sub:`L`: ∃ α ∈ L: α ⊂:sub:`s` ζ )
+    ( ∀ α ∈ L: ∃ ζ ∈ C:sub:`L``: α ⊂:sub:`s` ζ ) ∧ ( ∀ ζ ∈ C:sub:`L`: ∃ α ∈ L: α ⊂:sub:`s` ζ ) ∎

 **Axiom S.2: The Extraction Axiom**

-    ∀ ζ ∈ C:sub:`L` : ∀ i ∈ N:sub:`Λ(ζ)`: ζ{i} ∈ L
+    ∀ ζ ∈ C:sub:`L` : ∀ i ∈ N:sub:`Λ(ζ)`: ζ{i} ∈ L ∎

-In words: "For every word α in the language L, there exists a sentence ζ in the corpus C:sub:L such that α is contained in ζ, AND for every sentence ζ in the corpus C:sub:L, there exists a word α in the language L such that α is contained in ζ."

-Benefits of the Revised Axiom:

-Combines Two Concepts: It elegantly combines the two related concepts into a single, more powerful axiom.
-Captures Duality: It explicitly represents the inherent many-to-many relationship between words and sentences.
-Ensures Non-Empty Sentences: It guarantees that all sentences have at least one word, eliminating the need for a separate axiom about non-empty sentences or non-empty characters.
-Simplifies the System: We can now eliminate Axiom S.4, as its purpose is fulfilled by the revised Axiom S.2.
-Impact on Theorems:

-Theorem 2.3.1 - Theorem 2.3.5: These theorems remain valid, but their proofs might need slight adjustments to refer to the revised Axiom S.2 instead of the old one.
-The underlying logic remains the same.
-We need to ensure the new Axiom S.2 guarantees all Words in a Sentence are contained in a Sentence.
-Revised Theorem Proofs:

-Note the Discovery Axiom has been revised to quantify over a Language, rather than quantifying over **S** while making the quantified expression conditional on the String belonging to a Language.
+Two new axioms, the Duality Axiom S.1 and the Extraction Axiom S.2, have been added to the formal system to finalize its core assumptions.
 It is worth taking the time to analyze the structure, however minimal, these axioms imply must exist in any Language.
 It should be re-iterated that no assumptions have been made regarding the semantic content of a Language or its Corpus, so any insight that arises from these axioms is due to inherent linguistic structures.

+The Duality Axiom S.1 bares a striking resemblance to the idea of *surjection* in real analysis.
+Recall, a function *f*: *X* → *Y* is called *surjective* if,

+    ∀ y ∈ Y : ∃ x ∈ X : f(x) = y

+Meaning, every element in the co-domain is mapped to at least one element in the domain.

+In a sense, the Duality Axiom S.1 asserts a type of *"double-surjectivity"* exists between the domain of Words and the co-domain of Sentences.
+In plain language, the Duality Axiom asserts for every Word *α* in the Language **L**, there exists a sentence *ζ* in the Corpus **C**:sub:`L` such that *α* is contained in *ζ*, and for every Sentence *ζ* in the corpus **C**:sub:`L`, there exists a word *α* in the language **L** such that *α* is contained in *ζ*.

+However, there is a key difference between the notion of *surjection* in real analysis and the notion captured in the Duality Axiom S.1.
+Containment is not a strict equality relation.
+By Definition 1.1.6 and Definition 1.1.7, containment reduces to the existence of a mapping between Characters in different Strings.

+More plainly, the Duality Axiom S.1 states a Word cannot exist in a Language without being included in a Sentence of the Corpus, and a Sentence cannot exist in a Corpus without including a Word from the Language.
+This Axiom captures an inextricable duality between the metamathematical concepts of Sentence and Word, and the concepts of Language and Corpus: one cannot exist without implying the existence of the other.
+Words and Sentences do not exist in isolation.
+A Language and its Corpus require one another.

+The Extraction Axiom S.2 further strengthens the relationship that exists between a Corpus and Language.
+It states every Word in the Sentence of a Corpus must be included in a Language.
+This idea of being able *extract* the Words of a Language from a Sentence is captured in the terminology introduced in Definition 2.2.1 directly below.

 To briefly summarize the axioms so far introduced: The system "*initializes*" with the selection of the Alphabet **Σ**.
 The Character Axiom ensures the domain of all Strings is populated.
 The Discovery Axiom ensures Words only traverse the set of Strings which do not contain Delimiters.
 With these axioms, still nothing has been said about *what* a Word is, except that it possesses a semantic character.

 The new axioms introduced in the formal system begin to characterize the syntactical properties of the next level in the lingustic hierarchy, while still maintaining their ambivalence on the semantic content contained within their respective categories.
-Axiom S.2 asserts that for every Word in a Language there is at least one Sentence in a Corpus that contains it.
-In other words, a Word cannot exist in a Language without being included in a Sentence.
-This Axiom captures an inextricable link between the metamathematical concepts of Sentence and Word: one cannot exist without implying the existence of the other.
-Words and Sentences do not exist in isolation.

-Axiom S.3 states that a Corpus of a Language only consists of those Sentences whose constituent Words are members of the Language.
-Special terminology to describe the concept captured in this axiom is given in the following definition.
-This term will be used to describe both Sentences and Corpuses.
+Terminology is now defined to capture the concepts that have been added to the formal system through Axiom S.1 and Axiom S.2.

 **Definition 2.2.1: Sentence-Level Semantic Coherence**

-A Sentence *ᚠ* is *semantically coherent* in a Language **L** if and only if its Word-level set representation **ᚠ** only contains words from Language **L**.
+A Sentence *ᚠ* is *semantically coherent* in a Language **L** if and only if its Word-level set representation **ᚠ** only contains words from Language **L**. ∎

 **Definition 2.2.2: Corpus-Level Semantic Coherence**

-A Corpus C:sub:`L` is *semantically coherent* in a Language **L** if and only if the Word-level set representation of all its Sentences are semantically coherent.
+A Corpus C:sub:`L` is *semantically coherent* in a Language **L** if and only if the Word-level set representation of all its Sentences are semantically coherent. ∎

 **Definition 2.2.3: Sentence Language**

 A Sentence Language is defined as the set of unique Words which are contained in a Sentence *ζ*. **L**:sub:`ζ` denotes a Sentence Language.

-   α ∈ L:sub:`ζ` ↔ ∃ i ∈ N:sub:`Λ(ζ)`: (i, α) ∈ W:sub:`ζ`
+   α ∈ L:sub:`ζ` ↔ ∃ i ∈ N:sub:`Λ(ζ)`: (i, α) ∈ W:sub:`ζ` ∎

-The first theorems proved using these new axioms are analogous versions Theorems 1.2.1 - 1.2.2 for Sentences.
+The first theorems proved using these new axioms are analogous versions Theorems 1.2.1 - 1.2.3 for Sentences.
 These theorems, like their Word counterparts, represent the logical pre-conditions for Sentences to arise in the domain of all Strings.

-**Theorem 2.2.1** ∀ ζ ∈ C:sub:`L`: ∀ i ∈ N:sub:`l(ζ)`: ζ[i] ⊂:sub:`s` ζ
+**Theorem 2.2.1** ∀ ζ ∈ C:sub:`L`: l(ζ) ≠ 0

 Let *ζ* be an arbitrary sentence in C:sub:`L`, and let *i* be a natural number such that *1 ≤ i ≤ l(ζ)*.

-By the second conjunct of the Duality Axiom S.2
+By the first conjunct of the Discovery Axiom W.1 and the second conjunct of the Duality Axiom S.2,

-Consider the string *s* consisting of the single character *ζ[i]*.
-Clearly,
+    1. ∃ α ∈ L: α ⊂:sub:`s` ζ
+    2. ∀ α ∈ L: l(α) ≠ 0

+Therefore, by Definition 1.1.7, there exists a strictly increasing and consecutive function *f* such that,

+    3. ∀ i ∈ N:sub:`l(α)`: α[i] = ζ[f(i)]

+By Theorem 1.2.3,

+    4. ∀ i ∈ N:sub:`l(α)`: α[i] ≠ ε

+Therefore, combining steps 3 and 4,

+    5. ∀ i ∈ N:sub:`l(α)`: ζ[f(i)] ≠ ε

+Since, by step 2, *l(α) ≠ 0*, there must be some non-zero *i* that satisfies step 5.
+Therefore, there is at least one non-Empty Character in *ζ*, namely, *ζ[f(i)]*.
+The theorem is then proven by applying Definition 1.1.3,

+    6. l(ζ) ≠ 0 ∎

+**Theorem 2.2.2** ∀ ζ ∈ C:sub:`L`: ∀ i ∈ N:sub:`l(ζ)`: ζ[i] ⊂:sub:`s` ζ

+Let *ζ* be an arbitrary sentence in C:sub:`L`, and let *i* be a natural number such that *1 ≤ i ≤ l(ζ)*.
+By Theorem 2.2.1 and Definition 1.1.3, there must be at least one non-Empty Character in *ζ*.
+Let *ζ[i]* be a non-Empty Character in *ζ*.
+Consider the string *s* consisting of the single character *ζ[i]*, *s = ζ[i]*.
+Clearly, by Definition 1.1.3,

-    l(s) = 1
+    1. l(s) = 1

-Define a function f: {1} → {i} such that f(1) = i.
+Define a function *f: {1} → {i}* such that *f(1) = i*.
 This function is strictly increasing and consecutive.

-By Definition 1.1.6 and Definition 1.1.7, since there exists a strictly increasing and consecutive function *f* from the indices of *s* to the indices of ζ, and since the character at position 1 in s is the same as the character at position i in ζ (both are ⲁ:sub:i), we can conclude that s is contained in ζ.
+By Definition 1.1.6 and Definition 1.1.7, since there exists a strictly increasing and consecutive function *f* from the indices of *s* to the indices of *ζ*, and since the character at position 1 in *s* is the same as the character at position i in *ζ* (both are *ζ[i]*), we can conclude that *s* is contained in *ζ*.
+Therefore,

-Conclusion: Therefore, ⲁ:sub:i ⊂:sub:s ζ.
+    2. ζ[i] ⊂:sub:`s` ζ

-Since ζ and i were arbitrary, we can generalize:
+Since *ζ* and *i* were arbitrary, this can be generalized,

-∀ ζ ∈ C:sub:`L` : ∀ i ∈ N:sub:`l(ζ)`: ( (i, ⲁ:sub:`i`) ∈  Ζ ) → ( ⲁ:sub:`i` ⊂:sub:`s` ζ)
+    3. ∀ ζ ∈ C:sub:`L`: ∀ i ∈ N:sub:`l(ζ)`: ζ[i] ⊂:sub:`s` ζ ∎
-This completes the proof. ∎

-Explanation:

-This proof directly mirrors the logic used to prove the analogous theorem for words.
-It shows that if a character is present at a specific position in a sentence, then that character (as a single-character string) is contained within the sentence according to our definition of containment.

-**Theorem 2.1.3** ∀ ζ ∈ C:sub:`L` : ∀ i ∈ N:sub:`l(ζ)`: ( (i, ⲁ:sub:`i`) ∈  Ζ ) → ⲁ:sub:`i`` ≠ ε
+**Theorem 2.2.3** ∀ ζ ∈ C:sub:`L` : ∀ i ∈ N:sub:`l(ζ)`:  ζ[i] ≠ ε

-Proof:

-Let ζ be an arbitrary sentence in C:sub:L, and let i be a natural number such that 1 ≤ i ≤ l(ζ).
+Let *ζ* be an arbitrary sentence in **C**:sub:`L`, and let *i* be a natural number such that *1 ≤ i ≤ l(ζ)*.
+By Theorem 2.2.2,

-Theorem 3.1.17: By Theorem 3.1.17, we know that if (i, ⲁ:sub:i) ∈ Z, then ⲁ:sub:i ⊂:sub:s ζ.

-Theorem on Empty String: We proved earlier (by demoting the Null Axiom) that ∀ ζ ∈ C:sub:L: ¬ ( ε ⊂:sub:s ζ ).
-In other words, the empty string is not contained in any sentence.

-Contradiction: Assume, for the sake of contradiction, that ⲁ:sub:i = ε.

-Substitution: If ⲁ:sub:i = ε, then by substituting into the result from Step 1, we would have ε ⊂:sub:s ζ.

-Violation of Theorem: But this contradicts Step 2, which states that the empty string cannot be contained in any sentence.

-Conclusion: Therefore, our assumption that ⲁ:sub:i = ε must be false.
-Hence, ⲁ:sub:i ≠ ε.

-Since ζ and i were arbitrary, we can generalize:

-∀ ζ ∈ C:sub:`L` : ∀ i ∈ N:sub:`l(ζ)`: ⲁ:sub:`i` ≠ ε
+    1. ∀ i ∈ N:sub:`l(ζ)`: ζ[i] ⊂:sub:`s` ζ
-This completes the proof. ∎

-Proof (Revised with Conditional):

-The proof remains largely the same, but we need to explicitly acknowledge the conditional:

-Let ζ be an arbitrary sentence in C:sub:L, and let i be a natural number such that 1 ≤ i ≤ l(ζ).

-Theorem 3.1.17: By Theorem 3.1.17, we know that if (i, ⲁ:sub:i) ∈ Z, then ⲁ:sub:i ⊂:sub:s ζ.

-Theorem on Empty String: We proved earlier (by demoting the Null Axiom) that ∀ ζ ∈ C:sub:L: ¬ ( ε ⊂:sub:s ζ ).
-In other words, the empty string is not contained in any sentence.

-Assumption: Assume that (i, ⲁ:sub:i) ∈ Z.

-Contradiction: Assume, for the sake of contradiction, that ⲁ:sub:i = ε.

-Substitution: If ⲁ:sub:i = ε, then by substituting into the result from Step 1, we would have ε ⊂:sub:s ζ.

-Violation of Theorem: But this contradicts Step 2, which states that the empty string cannot be contained in any sentence.

-Conclusion: Therefore, our assumption that ⲁ:sub:i = ε must be false.
-Hence, if (i, ⲁ:sub:i) ∈ Z, then ⲁ:sub:i ≠ ε.

-Since ζ and i were arbitrary, we can generalize:

-∀ ζ ∈ C:sub:`L` : ∀ i ∈ N:sub:`l(ζ)`: ( (i, ⲁ:sub:`i`) ∈  Ζ ) → ⲁ:sub:`i` ≠ ε
-This completes the proof. ∎

-Revised Theorem 3.1.18 (Characters in Sentences are Non-Empty):

-Theorem 3.1.18: ∀ ζ ∈ C:sub:L : ∀ i ∈ N:sub:l(ζ): ( (i, ζ[i]) ∈  Ζ ) → ζ[i] ≠ ε

-Proof:

 Let ζ be an arbitrary sentence in C:sub:L, and let i be a natural number such that 1 ≤ i ≤ l(ζ).